-We prefer line-caught fish, not fish from fish farms.
+We prefer line-caught fish from the sea, not fish from fish farms.

 But healthy fish from fish farms where the fish have not needed chemicals and pesticides or fungicides to maintain their health, and have been fed organic food, and have grown up in natural sea water that flushes through regularly?
 Well maybe all right.

 Fish from the oceans for our Yin deficiency fish recipes are potentially endangering fish stocks.
 We are over-fishing the oceans because we don’t grow enough food on land to keep us all healthy.
 So now we harvest the sea, and reading what people described about the quantities of fish available forty years ago, let alone two hundred years ago, makes you aware of how fast we are emptying the larder.

 Also, the sea itself is not pure: plenty of garbage in it, from plastic bags to mercury from sunken ships!
 So fish livers, which are where many of these chemicals concentrate, may be less good for you.

 Of course, there is much more to say about eating fish, the good and the bad points.
 But let’s get to the Yin deficiency fish recipes!